-Paxos or Paxi is the smallest of the Ioanian Islands, located only seven miles South of Corfu and eight miles from Greek Mainland coasts.
-The population does not exceed the 2300 habitants.
+Paxos or Paxi is the smallest of the Ionian Islands, located only seven miles south of Corfu and eight miles from the Greek mainland coasts.
+The population does not exceed 2300 inhabitants.

-Paxos is considered one of the top twenty greatest escapes all over the world.
+Paxos is considered one of the top twenty greatest escapes of the world.

 Island's capital is Gaios, nestling in a fjord, which is created by the two small islets: Panagia and Agios Nikolaos.

-Paxos can only be reachable by sea and there are frequent crossings to / from Corfu on a daily basis or Igoumenitsa, the largest port on the opposite coast of the Greek Mainland.
+Paxos can only be reachable by sea and there are frequent crossings to/from Corfu daily or Igoumenitsa the largest port on the opposite coast of the Greek Mainland.

-Paxos is offering lush green countryside, enchanting beaches and quaint villages on the eastern part, amazing caves, arches and shear cliffs on the west coast.
+Paxos is offering lush green countryside, enchanting beaches and quaint villages on the eastern part, amazing caves, arches and sheer cliffs on the west coast.

 The island, only 7 X 3 miles, can easily be explored by foot, bike, car or boat.

-Sea taxis, small boats and caiques are available from the harbour front of Gaios to take you to the island of Anti-Paxos, or to the famous littoral caves with the turquoise waters.
+Sea taxis, small boats and caiques are available from the harbour front of Gaios to take you to the island of Anti-Paxos, or the famous littoral caves with the iridescent turquoise waters.

 The following locations are considered as the major points of interest in Paxos island:

-Gaios is an idyllic port town and spreads itself along the waterfront.
+Gaios is an idyllic port spreading out along the waterfront.
 Entering Gaios from a northerly or southerly direction you will be passing two small islets, the first one at the mouth of the harbour, called Panagia, with a beautiful monastery on its top.

-The second one, Agios Nikolaos, forms a natural breakwater which leads to the picturesque inlet of Gaios harbour.
-On Agios Nikolaos islet there are two small churches (St Nicholas and St Ioannis) and an old Venetian fortress, built in 1423, which was protecting the place through out the ancient years
+The second one, Agios Nikolaos, forms a natural breakwater that leads to the delightfully picturesque inlet of Gaios harbour.
+On Agios Nikolaos islet there are two small churches (St Nicholas and St Ioannis) and an old Venetian fortress, built-in 1423, which was protecting the place throughout the ancient years

-Gaios harbour and the approaching inlet is very safe for overnight mooring for all types of boats.
-Water and fuel vehicles patrol on a daily basis.
+Gaios harbour and the approaching inlet is very safe for an overnight mooring for all types of boats.
+Water and fuel vehicles patrol daily.
 Payment for mooring can be obtained from the Port Authorities.

 Loggos is a small fishing village on the east coast of Paxos very close to Lakka.
 Tavernas and bars surround the harbour.
-There are three mini-markets and a bakery which have a good selection of products, fresh fruit and vegetables, brought in from mainland Greece on a regular basis.
+There are three mini-markets and a local bakery where a good selection of products, fresh fruit and vegetables, are brought in from mainland Greece regularly.
 Loggos is on the main bus route and is well serviced by the local taxi services.

 There are two main beaches at the north end of Anti Paxos called Vrika and Voutoumi.
-The shore line of Vrika beach is sandy, Voutoumis shore line is pebble but white sand in the water.
+The shoreline of Vrika beach is sandy, Voutoumis shoreline is pebble but white sand in the water.
 Here you have some of the finest clear blue seas all over the world, for swimming or snorkelling and has been experienced safe for all ages to enjoy.
-South of these two beaches are a few smaller ones, more private coves, which can be easily reached.
+South of these two beaches is a few smaller ones, more private coves, which can be easily reached.